Koala166/The-TLDR-Guide-of-Fixing-Shutdown-Restart/README.md

 1. an SSDT file named [FixShutdown-USB-SSDT.dsl](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/FixShutdown-USB-SSDT.dsl) that contains the correct shutdown command for our USB controller.
 2. [an ACPI patch](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/FixShutdown-Patch.plist) in the OpenCore config.plist file which will enable the use of the SSDT file.

+You may also need to **disable Power Nap** in macOS System Preferences.
+(Actually, try this before adding this patch to Open Core.
+If you're lucky you may not need the patch).

 ### Editing the SSDT file
 The SSDT file must be edited with the correct "name" for our USB controller.
 So the first thing we need to do is figure out what that name is.
 (This "name" is properly called an **ACPI path**.)